tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 We have added a piece of functionality and have tested that it works as expected.
-This is a good time to check in our changes to Git.
-However, before we do that let us examine how the state of the project has changed since the last commit using the ``git diff`` command.
+This is a good time to commit our changes to Git.
+However, before we do that let us examine the changes to the project since the last commit using the ``git diff`` command.

 .. code-block:: none